tsykoduk/greg.nokes.name/_posts/2019-10-02-Nginx-as-a-static-server.md

   - Computers! and Code!
 ---

-I was doing some preformance testing on this site, and while I was impressed, I felt like I could wring some more preformance out of it.
-I decided to swtcih from heroku's [Static Buildpack](https://github.com/heroku/heroku-buildpack-static) to a simple Nginx webserver using Heroku's nice [Nginx Buildpack](https://github.com/heroku/heroku-buildpack-nginx).
+I was doing some performance testing on this site, and while I was impressed, I felt like I could wring some more speed out of it.
+I decided to switch from heroku's [Static Buildpack](https://github.com/heroku/heroku-buildpack-static) to a simple Nginx webserver using Heroku's nice [Nginx Buildpack](https://github.com/heroku/heroku-buildpack-nginx).
 In theory this should be a little quicker and lighter.

 <!--more-->